Waztom/xchem-CAR/README.md

 # <a name="gitcrypt"></a>git-crypt
-git-crypt (https://github.com/AGWA/git-crypt) is used for encypting secrets required to run CAR you need the appropriate <em>crypt-key</em> file from the software maintainer.
+git-crypt (https://github.com/AGWA/git-crypt) is used for encrypting secrets required to run CAR you need the appropriate <em>crypt-key</em> file from the software maintainer.

 If you are using a Windows machine then it is necessary to download the Windows Subsystem for Linux 2.
 A very good guide is found here: https://www.digitalocean.com/community/tutorials/how-to-install-the-windows-subsystem-for-linux-2-on-microsoft-windows-10